flatironinstitute/mountainsort5/docs/scheme3.md

 # Make sure the recording is preprocessed appropriately

-# Note that if this is a float recording, you may need to scale it
+# Note that if the recording traces are of float type, you may need to scale
-# to a reasonable voltage range in order for whitening to work properly
+# it to a reasonable voltage range in order for whitening to work properly
 # recording = spre.scale(recording, gain=...)

 # lazy preprocessing